DonCanjas/mpv-webp-generator/README.md

 # Configuration
 *Note this is still in progress and might not work properly*

-After setup, and if you wish, create a `%APPDATA%/mpv/script-opts` directory if it isn't created already and write a `webp.conf` file to configure the script.
 The three options the script offers (at least until now) are:

 * `dir` – Sets the output directory.
 Default is `C:/Program Files/mpv/webp/`.
 * `rez` – Sets the resolution of the output webp.
 Default is 600 width.